 When you think of Persian cuisine, what do you think of?
 I think of nothing because I’ve never had it.
 For example, does the name “Khoresh Fesenjan” ring a bell with you?
 Me neither.
 But I discovered a recipe a while ago and thought it to be such a unique combination of ingredients with so much potential for variations.
 I tested the dish on several people and wowed them all.
-The original version of the stew calls for duck and ground walnuts as well as a 2 1/2 hour cooking time to allow the walnuts to release their oil.
-Well I found a shortcut (peanut butter) and exchanged the chicken thighs with lean turkey which requires less cooking time.
+The original version of the stew calls for duck and ground walnuts as well as a 2-1/2 hour cooking time to allow the walnuts to release their oil.
+Well I found a shortcut (peanut butter) which requires less cooking time.
 You wouldn’t notice from the taste but this dish is very nutritious and well balanced.
 It is also very filling so start with a small portion.

 1 white onion, chopped